Real Name | Andrew Locklan Ladd |

 - Andrew Ladd's relationship status is Married (Brandy Johnson)

-- Andrew Ladd has 2 kids
+- Andrew Ladd is a proud parent of 2 kids

 FAQ